The American Alligator is an iconic image of the Lowcountry and main attraction of the H2O Alligator and Nature Tour.

 Digestion and anabolic activity are all reliant on their ability to absorb and maintain body heat.

 The animal has absorbed too much heat in the middle of summer.
 If this happens, they will dive to the bottom of lakes and burrow into the mud.
 This will slow their heart rate to not burn up the oxygen in their system.
-Alligators can stay submerged for long periods of time.
-Some have been known to stay underwater for over an hour.
+Alligators can stay submerged in lagoons for long periods of time.
+Some can stay underwater for over an hour.

 An alligator’s diet consists of fish, birds, and turtles.
 However, they are scavengers and will eat anything they can find, even something dead and decaying!
 Because alligators have high levels of stomach acid, they can eat food that other animals find foul.
 This extraordinary adaptation is a critical aspect of survival for these animals.